// SerpApi Alternative

 What SerpApi Costs at Scale.

 SerpApi's pricing looks reasonable on a side project.
 Then you grow.
-Plans jump in big steps, every unused search expires at month-end, and the moment you pass 30,000 searches you're pushed into a sales call for a custom quote.
-Here's the same monthly volume, priced honestly on both sides.
+Plans jump in big steps, every unused search expires at month-end, and the moment you pass 30,000 searches the public path moves into custom pricing.
+Here's the same monthly volume, shown against the DataBlue live catalog.

 // The Honest Drawbacks